Fruitport, Michigan

 Fruitport is a village in Muskegon County in the U.S. state of Michigan.
-The population was 1,093 at the 2010 census.
+The population was 1,103 at the 2020 census.
 The community is located within Fruitport Charter Township.

 Water and sewer utilities are provided by Fruitport Charter Township.

-Fruitport is also known for its athletic programs, mainly from its successes in volleyball and wrestling.
-In volleyball, since 2001, the program has been a state finalist eight times, winning three state titles (2005, 2010, and 2011).
-In football the team in 2001 were state runners-up.
-The football program also produced Mike Teeter, who played defensive end at the University of Michigan, and in the NFL for the Minnesota Vikings and the Houston Oilers.
-In wrestling, the team has won two of the last three district titles, and has had a number of state qualifiers over the years, including sending six wrestlers to the state championships in 2014,.
+History

-Fruitport was founded by Edward L. Craw in 1868, who platted and named it as Crawville.
-It was renamed Fruitport a year later when the Pere Marquette Railroad built a station there, as the town was in the middle of a fertile fruit growing area and also a port.
+Fruitport was founded by Edward L. Craw in 1868, who platted and named it "Crawville".
+It was renamed "Fruitport" a year later when the Pere Marquette Railroad built a station there, as the town was in the middle of a fertile fruit-growing area and also a port.
 It incorporated as a village in 1891.

-In an election on November 8, 2005, 306 residents voted to dissolve the village municipal corporation, while 155 voted no. However, a two-thirds majority (308 votes) was needed to dissolve the village.
+In an election on November 8, 2005, 306 residents voted unsuccessfully to dissolve the village municipal corporation, while 155 voted no, short of the two-thirds majority (308 votes) needed to dissolve the village.
 This was the fourth time since 1979 that a proposal to dissolve the village was on the ballot for an election.
 In 1990, a proposal to disincorporate was defeated by a 2 to 1 margin while a proposal in 1998 failed by 41 votes.

 Geography

+The village is in southern Muskegon County, in the southern part of Fruitport Charter Township.
+It is bordered to the south by Ottawa County.
+The city of Muskegon is 10 mi to the northwest, while Grand Haven is 8 mi to the southwest.
+Fruitport sits at the upstream end of Spring Lake, connected to Lake Michigan via the Grand River at Grand Haven.